East Charlotte Residents: 'Museum of the Ordinary' Personal Museum Workshop with Jaki Shelton Green

 The museum sits on an eight-acre wooded campus in fast-changing East Charlotte.
 It’s the site of the oldest surviving house in Mecklenburg County, the Rock House built circa 1774 for the Hezekiah Alexander household.
 Listed on the National Register of Historic Places and a designated local landmark, the house is Charlotte’s only remaining structure from the days of the Revolutionary period.
 Nearby are a relocated barn dating to the era, a reproduction log kitchen, and a reconstructed two-story springhouse.
 Tours of the site and museum programs highlight how people lived during that era and tell of the many cultures that came together to build Charlotte, including the stories of Black, Indigenous, and immigrant communities.

-Find more The Charlotte Museum of History Events and Community & Culture events in Charlotte
+Find more Community & Culture events in Charlotte